libremfg/rhize-docs/content/deploy/install/keycloak.md

 Other clients, such as the UI and Dashboard, use the standard flow to coordinate authorization between the browser and Keycloak to simplify security and improve user convenience.

 {{< notice "note" >}}
-Each client has its own subdomain.
+Each standard-flow client has its own subdomain.
 Refer to [Default URLs and Ports]({{< relref "/reference/default-ports" >}}) for our recommended conventions.
 {{< /notice >}}